Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Auxiliary likelihood-based ABC: A case study of financial volatility models

-In Sections \ref{alpha2} and \ref{alpha1} we then pursue two alternative volatility models in which the distinctly non-Gaussian features of the innovations to conditional returns are captured via the used of $\alpha $-stable processes (see, e.g. Carr and Wu, 2003, and Lombradi and Calzolari, 2009).
-With the $\alpha$-stable process not admitting a closed-form representation for the density function,\textbf{\ }models in which it appears present challenges for exact inference and are thus a prime candidate for analysis via ABC, in particular given that such processes \textit{can} be simulated via the algorithm proposed in Chambers \textit{et al.} (1976, 1987).
+In Sections \ref{alpha2} and \ref{alpha1} we then pursue two alternative volatility models in which the distinctly non-Gaussian features of the innovations to conditional returns are captured via the use of $\alpha$-stable processes (Carr and Wu, 2003; Lombradi and Calzolari, 2009; Peters \textit{et al}., 2012).
+With the $\alpha$-stable process not admitting a closed-form representation for the density function,\textbf{\ }models in which it appears present challenges for exact inference and are thus a prime candidate for analysis via ABC, in particular given that such processes \textit{can} be simulated via the algorithm proposed in Chambers \textit{et al.} (1976).

-To facilitate the link between the general theoretical material presented thus far and the specific examples to follow, we use the notation $\mathbf{\phi}$ ($\mathbf{\beta}$) to denote the vector of parameters characterizing the true (auxiliary) model in each case, despite the interpretation of the parameters obviously differing from case to case.
-We also use $y_{t}$ to denote the observed measure in each example, $x_{t}$ to denote the latent state and $w_{t}$ and $v_{t}$ to denote the measurement and state errors, as is consistent with the notation defined in (\ref{d1}) and (\ref{d2}).
+To facilitate the link between the general theoretical material presented thus far and the specific examples to follow, we use the notation $\mathbf{\phi}$ ({similarly, }$\mathbf{\beta}$) to denote the vector of parameters characterizing the true (auxiliary) model in each case, despite the interpretation of the parameters obviously differing from case to case.
+We also use $y_{t}$ to denote {the observation} in each example, $x_{t}$ to denote the latent state and $w_{t}$ and $v_{t}$ to denote the measurement and state error {respectively}, as is consistent with the notation defined in (\ref{d1}) and (\ref{d2}).